nais/doc/tenants/nav/security/auth/azure-ad/README.md

 The audience is found in the `aud` claim in the JWT returned from Azure AD.
 Its value should be equal to the recipient's unique client ID.

-If you're requesting a token in order to consume another application, you must use the `/.default` scope.
+If you're requesting a token to consume another application, you must use the `/.default` scope.
 The scope has the following format:

 ```text